George Floyd death: Ex-Minneapolis cop Thao defense argues medical examiner 'coerced' to alter autopsy finding

 The filing accuses that same doctor, who threatened to write a damaging op-ed in the Washington Post against the medical examiner, of later targeting the key medical witness called by the defense in the trial for Derek Chauvin, resulting in an investigation by the state of Maryland following his testimony.
 That has caused a "chilling effect," Thao's defense attorneys argue, making it difficult for the defense to find other medical experts to testify for fear of losing their licenses or damaging their reputation.

-The lawyers for Thao, Thomas Lane, J. Kueng – the three officers at the scene when Chauvin pressed his knee into the neck and upper back of Floyd for more than nine minutes – will be in court Thursday to argue pre-trial motions.
-One request asks that prosecutors be sanctioned or submit written affidavits stating that they were not responsible for leaking to the media that Chauvin agreed to plead guilty to a third-degree murder charge last year before then-Attorney General William Barr refused.
+The lawyers for Thao, Thomas Lane, J. Kueng – the three officers at the scene when Chauvin pressed his knee into the neck and upper back of Floyd for more than nine minutes – appeared in court Thursday to argue pre-trial motions.
+Judge Peter Cahill pushed the trial for the three officers back to March 2022 and also weighed a request that prosecutors be sanctioned or submit written affidavits stating that they were not responsible for leaking to the media that Chauvin had agreed to plead guilty to a third-degree murder charge last year before then-Attorney General William Barr refused.

 In the filing on behalf of Thao, his attorneys, Robert and Natalie Paule, argued that Dr. Andrew Baker, the Hennepin County Medical Examiner, was "directly and indirectly coerced by the State and its agents."
 Baker performed an autopsy on Floyd on May 25, 2020, and told prosecutors the next day that he found "no physical evidence suggesting that Mr. Floyd died of asphyxiation," the attorneys wrote.